-I’m in love with homemade edible face masks.
+I’m in love with a good homemade edible face mask.
 They’re easy to make, devoid of harmful chemicals, cheap, and fun to make.
 Plus, they feel luxurious and I love how my skin looks and feels afterwards.

 Growing up with acne, I was always extremely self-conscious about my skin.
 I wanted nothing more but to have clear skin, and devoted a lot of my mental space to trying to figure out the cure for my acne.
 Within weeks of becoming vegan my skin began to clear up (no more acne causing dairy), and I could finally stop worrying about inopportune breakouts.
 Of course, my skin isn’t perfect now.
 I do my best to reduce my stress, eat well, and treat my skin with TLC daily.